guigolab/biogenome-portal/README.md

 ## Sequencing Project
-For sequencing projects with the aim to sequence species within a geographical context, it is strongly recommended to submit public samples to the ENA via the [COPO web service](https://copo-project.org/), this service ensure that all the submitted samples share the same format before submission to ENA.
+For sequencing projects, it is strongly recommended to submit public samples to the ENA via the [COPO web service](https://copo-project.org/), this service ensure that all the submitted samples share the same format before submission to ENA(INSDC).
 It will, then, be responsibility of the single project to upload assemblies and reads to ENA/NCBI and associate them with the sample accession submitted through COPO.
 To facilitate the sample submission to COPO this project provides the possibility to download the samples inserted locally in an excel compliant with the [ERGA submission manifest](https://github.com/ERGA-consortium/COPO-manifest).
 The generated excel will be then submitted to COPO.
 Once the samples will be pubblicly available in BioSamples the data portal will link the accession to the sample unique name and will start checking for new assemlies and/or reads every time the cronjob will be executed (the EXEC_TIME env variable).
 IMPORTANT: the ERGA manifest will change during time, this portal will try to keep it up to date.